Exploring public views on assisted dying

 3. If the law is not changed to permit assisted dying in England, are there any recommendations or changes to assisted dying policy that should be made?

-The Citizens’ Jury is being designed, organised, and facilitated by Hopkins Van Mil, who is a social research agency specialising in deliberative methods.
+The Citizens’ Jury was designed, organised, and facilitated by Hopkins Van Mil, a social research agency specialising in deliberative methods.

-How are people chosen to take part in the Citizens’ Jury?
+How were people chosen to take part in the Citizens’ Jury?

-We have commissioned social research agency in deliberative methods, Hopkins Van Mil, to design, organise, and facilitate the Citizens’ Jury.
-They have partnered with the Sortition Foundation to design and run the recruitment process for the Jury.
+We commissioned social research agency Hopkins Van Mil, to design, organise, and facilitate the Citizens’ Jury.
+They partnered with the Sortition Foundation to design and run the recruitment process for the Jury.
 The Sortition Foundation is a not-for-profit company dedicated to promoting fair, transparent, inclusive, and effective deliberative processes.
-They use a democratic lottery algorithm to give everyone in the population of interest an equal chance of taking part.
+They used a democratic lottery algorithm to give everyone in the population of interest an equal chance of taking part.

-From 26 February, a random sample of 7,000 households across England will receive an invitation inviting anyone aged 18 or over who is living in that household to register their interest - by either completing a simple online form or using a freephone number.
-From those who register their interest, the Sortition Foundation will use a lottery to select 30 people who represent a ‘mini-public’ of the English population to participate in the Jury.
-The selection criteria will also include attitudes towards assisted dying.
+In February 2024, a random sample of 7,000 households across England received an invitation inviting anyone aged 18 or over living in that household to register their interest - by either completing a simple online form or using a freephone number.
+From those who registered their interest, the Sortition Foundation used a lottery to select 30 people who represent a ‘mini-public’ of the English population to participate in the Jury.
+The selection criteria included attitudes towards assisted dying.

-We want the Citizens’ Jury to be accessible for all people and will provide additional support where we can to enable those who are selected to take part.
-All members of the Jury will receive £440 in recognition of their commitment and a thank you for taking part.
-Internet-enabled digital devices and an internet connection will be available to those who do not have access to a suitable device or internet connection.
-Hopkins Van Mil will provide support to learn IT skills to participate in the Jury, including one-to-one phone calls and online introductory sessions.
-The in-person Jury sessions will be held at an accessible venue with disabled parking available.
-Food and accommodation will be provided, and travel expenses will be covered.
-All members of the Jury will have access to a prayer room or quiet space during the day.
-A specialist mental health professional will be available to offer support to participants during the project period.
-Additional support - for example translation or childcare - will be provided.
+We wanted the Citizens’ Jury to be accessible for all people and we provided additional support to enable those selected to take part.
+All members of the Jury are receiving £440 in recognition of their commitment and a thank you for taking part.
+Internet-enabled digital devices and an internet connection were available to those who did not have access to a suitable device or internet connection.
+Hopkins Van Mil provided support on IT skills, including one-to-one phone calls and online introductory sessions.
+The in-person Jury sessions were held at an accessible venue with disabled parking available.
+Food and accommodation was provided, and travel expenses covered.
+All members of the Jury had access to a prayer room or quiet space during the day.
+A specialist mental health professional was available to offer support to participants during the project period.
+Additional support - for example translation or childcare - was also provided.

 What will happen after the surveys and Citizens’ Jury?

-An initial report will be published in the summer providing the top findings and recommendations from the Citizens’ Jury.
-The main report will be published later in the project.
+An interim report providing the top findings and recommendations from the Citizens’ Jury has been published.
+The main report will be published later in the project, in early 2025.
 This will capture the survey findings and the recommendations from the Jury.
 It will also provide an explanation of the process.

 Share